-Friedrich Kress von Kressenstein was born in 1870 in Bavaria.
-As an artillery-officer, formed a part of Liman von Sanders' military mission to Turkey in January 1914, and spent the majority of the war in the service of the Ottoman Empire.
-With the formal Ottoman alliance with Germany in August 1914, Kressenstein was appointed military adviser to Cemal Pasha, commander of the Fourth Army.
+Friedrich Kress von Kressenstein, born in 1870 in Bavaria, served as an artillery officer and was a part of Liman von Sanders' military mission to Turkey in January 1914.
+He spent most of the First World War serving the Ottoman Empire.
+When the Ottoman Empire formally allied with Germany in August 1914, Kressenstein was appointed as a military adviser to Cemal Pasha, who was the commander of the Fourth Army.

-In March and April 1917 Kressenstein led the successful defence of Gaza during the Battles of Gaza, although he came close to defeat on the first occasion.
-However, the British immediately proved a more resourceful and formidable opponent.
-Having prepared in great secrecy they unleashed the Third Battle of Gaza at the end of October 1917 that secured the British breakthrough in Palestine and led to the fall of Jerusalem in early December.
+In March and April 1917, Kressenstein played a key role in the successful defense of Gaza during the Battles of Gaza, although he faced a close call in the first encounter.
+However, the British soon proved to be a resourceful and formidable adversary.
+Their well-prepared Third Battle of Gaza in late October 1917 ultimately led to the British breakthrough in Palestine and the subsequent fall of Jerusalem in early December.

-Replaced in command at Gaza on November 5, 1917 by former German Chief of Staff Erich Falkenhayn, Kressenstein was given command of the Turkish Eighth Army in defence of the coastal sector of the front until the summer of 1918, when he was transferred to command a German military mission in the Caucasus.
+On November 5, 1917, Kressenstein was replaced as the commander at Gaza by the former German Chief of Staff, Erich Falkenhayn.
+Kressenstein then assumed command of the Turkish Eighth Army, responsible for defending the coastal sector of the front until the summer of 1918.
+Afterward, he was transferred to lead a German military mission in the Caucasus.

-He returned to Germany with the end of the war in 1919, remaining in the army until his retirement as Lieutenant General in 1929.
-He died in Munich in 1948.
+Following the end of the First World War in 1919, Kressenstein returned to Germany and continued his military service until his retirement as a Lieutenant General in 1929.
+He passed away in Munich in 1948.

 Sultan Mehmed II 'the Conqueror' at the Gates of Constantinople • Oil painting by Fausto Zonaro, 1903